V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/software_overview.md

  - SketchUp
  - OpenSCAD
  - LibreCAD
+ - TinkerCAD

 ### Art Design

 If you want to carve out art, signs, lettering, or logos then you'll want to use .SVG files.
 These parts have important dimensions and measurements, but they are usually drawn in programs specializing in art.
-The most common programs are inkscape and Adobe Illustrator.
+The most common programs are Inkscape and Adobe Illustrator.
 In these programs, you can very precisely adjust the shape to get an aesthetically pleasing design, or import another design and adjust it.

 !!! note
     If you have a piece of art in a .jpg, .png, or .bmp format, you can't directly use that.
-To make it usable, you can use inkscape.
+To make it usable, you can use Inkscape.
 Try searching for [inkscape trace bitmap tutorial](https://duckduckgo.com/?q=inkscape+trace+bitmap+tutorial)

 ## Toolpathing-CAM